TancrediZini/SoapySDR-SoapyRemote/README.md

 To monitor the information flow between server and client I used [tcpdump](https://www.tcpdump.org/index.html).
 I ran the command in the shell to listen to the isolated packets going to, or coming from, my desidered address.

+### listening server side

+Using the command `tcpdump src 192.168.1.164 -cX` we can read in output X packets coming from the Client